-SRLEV uses several instruments to identify sustainability risks and opportunities and minimise adverse sustainability impacts within our remaining investment universe, including: screening, exclusion, ESG integration, allocation of capital to sustainable investments (selection), stress tests and the use of engagement and voting programmes.
+SRLEV uses several instruments to identify sustainability risks and opportunities and minimise adverse sustainability impacts within its remaining investment universe, including: screening, exclusion, ESG integration, allocation of capital to sustainable investments (selection), stress tests and the use of engagement and voting programmes.
 SRLEV uses third parties to assist with data collection and to execute its policy and also works with third party asset managers.
 All these asset managers have their own way of investing and their own policy on how to integrate sustainability risks and opportunities into their investment processes.
 SRLEV applies its sustainable investment policy in assessing the investment funds and its fund managers.

-Screening: For all companies and sovereigns in the investable universe it is assessed to what extent these issuers comply with the fundamental investment principles and their adaptive capacity according to the material sustainability drivers.
+Screening: For all companies, entities and sovereigns SRLEV invests in, (including tenants in case of real estate assets), it is assessed to what extent these issuers comply with the fundamental investment principles and their adaptive capacity according to the material sustainability drivers.
 SRLEV believes that entities will be better prepared for the future if they take sustainability related risks into account and minimise their adverse impact.
 This is measured through the assessment procedure.
-In addition, SRLEV believes that entities will be better prepared for the future if they take sustainability related risks into account and minimise their adverse impact.
-This is measured through the assessment procedure.
 In addition, SRLEV believes that entities will be better prepared for the future if they also contribute actively to the Sustainable Development Goals (SDGs) of the United Nations (UN).
-That is why part of the screening process is also addresses positive contribution to the SDGs and on selecting investments that add ecological and/or social value.
-For the actively managed portfolios this enables the selection of companies that score highly on these aspects.
+That is why part of the screening process also addresses positive contribution to the SDGs and selecting investments that add ecological and/ or social value.
+For the actively managed portfolios this enables the selection of entities that score highly on these aspects.

 The screening is based on a large number of quantitative and qualitative indicators and research by Cardano.
-The PAI indicators 10, 11 and 16, related to compliance to international norms and standards, are at the basis of the fundamental investment principles.
+The PAI indicators 10, 11 and 16, related to compliance with international norms and standards, are at the basis of the fundamental investment principles.
 The other PAI indicators are considered when assessing the adaptive capacity of companies.

-For the screening, various data and benchmarking sources are used for analysis and reporting.
+For the screening of listed investments, various data and benchmarking sources are used for analysis and reporting.
 The main data sources and their applications are:

-- MSCI data: screening of companies for their compliance with the applicable sustainable investment policy. - Sustainalytics data: tracking engagements and reporting on the SFDR Principal Adverse Indicators and Taxonomy Alignment (using both reported as well as estimated data). - Data from Urgewald: monitoring the expansion plans for coal-fired power plants. - Access to Medicines Foundation benchmark data: tracking the progress of engagements at pharmaceutical companies. - Equileap data: analyzing gender equality issues. - CDP data (Carbon Disclosure Project): source for carbon, water and land data. - Satelligence data: monitoring on biodiversity commitments and activities to reduce deforestation.

-- "Transition Pathway Initiative" data: monitoring the extent to which a company operates in line with the Paris Agreement. - TRACE data: monitoring raw material supply chains and potential deforestation risks.
+- MSCI data: screening of companies for their compliance with the applicable sustainable investment policy. - Sustainalytics data: tracking engagements and reporting on the SFDR Principal Adverse Indicators and Taxonomy Alignment (using both reported as well as estimated data). - Data from Urgewald: monitoring the expansion plans for coal-fired power plants. - Access to Medicines Foundation benchmark data: tracking the progress of engagements at pharmaceutical companies. - Equileap data: analyzing gender equality issues. - CDP data (Carbon Disclosure Project): source for carbon, water and land data. - Satelligence data: monitoring on biodiversity commitments and activities to reduce deforestation. - "Transition Pathway Initiative" data: monitoring the extent to which a company operates in line with the Paris Agreement. - TRACE data: monitoring raw material supply chains and potential deforestation risks.

-The sustainability analysts of SRLEV's sustainability partner and manager of unit linked funds, Cardano, meet regularly with the various data providers to discuss their quality control procedures, estimation models and limits to the use of estimates by data providers when reported data is not available, missing information and how to integrate additional insights into their assessments to ensure better quality and accuracy of their assessments.
+The sustainability analysts of SRLEV's sustainability partner, Cardano, meet regularly with the various data providers to discuss their quality control procedures, estimation models and limits to the use of estimates by data providers when reported data is not available, missing information and how to integrate additional insights into their assessments to ensure better quality and accuracy of their assessments.
 Cardano's ESG models and ESG database are also checked by an internal and an external auditor.
-Decisions to exclude a company are never based solely on quantitative data sources, but are always combined with fundamental analysis by a sustainability analyst to monitor the reliability of data usage.
+An advice to exclude a company is never based solely on quantitative data sources but are always combined with fundamental analysis by a sustainability analyst to monitor the reliability of data usage.
+SRLEV will always make its own decision whether or not to exclude a company based on Cardano's assessment.
 Sustainability analysts compare different data sources and supplement them with their own research to validate the data.